ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 }
 ```

-But now we still have the collapsing problem, which is not really noticable as long as the text is long enough.
+But now we still have the collapsing problem, which is not really noticeable as long as the text is long enough.
 But why take chances?
 To fix this, we could use the clear-method again; but I prefer using the parent.
 It's a cleaner way to do this.

 ```css